Any sufficiently advanced technology is indistinguishable from magic.

 (We now step away from our visions of the future to focus on the current state of our technology.)

 And not even a single organization is pursuing superintelligence today.
 So it’s too early to start celebrating or freaking out.
 (A.I. regulation is certainly a hot topic right now, but it’s only focused on narrow-AI.)

 It’s true, technology is growing exponentially, and who knows what will happen in the coming decades.
 However, there is no way to regulate a future technology that doesn’t even have a blueprint yet.

 With that said, there are 45 projects across the globe working enthusiastically to create general-AI.
 (The 3 major ones are Google’s DeepMind, the Human Brain Project and OpenAI.)
 As they get closer to creating general-AI, their goals will probably be updated to the creation of super-AI.

 Perhaps the best response to superintelligence is awareness.
-Let’s become familiar with the risks and potential of artificial intelligence.
+Let’s become familiar with the risks of artificial intelligence.
 Consequently, we would be ready to join the conversation when the time comes.